Sage-Bionetworks/aws-infra/lambdas/cfn-explode-macro/README.md

 For the resource you want to explode, add an `ExplodeParam` value at the top level pointing at the entry for your Parameter which should be used.

-Inside the resource properties, us the singular name of the parameter `!Explode KEY` to .
+Inside the resource properties, us the singular name of the parameter `!Explode KEY`.

 An example:
 ```yaml